 Many people shy away from thick creams in the summer.
 When the temperatures go up it’s easier to wear something more light and refreshing than a cream.
 Use a gel moisturizer if you want to have dewy, fresh skin without any residue and also want a product that can withstand hot temperatures without turning your skin into an oily mess.

 Ready to start using gel moisturizer in your skin care routine?
 Make sure to apply gel moisturizer to freshly cleansed skin and you’re good to go.
 Remember to moisturize your skin twice a day so that it can maintain ideal moisture levels, have a healthy barrier function and look healthy.

 Whether you are cleansing your face in the morning or evening always aim to work with a clean base when you are starting or ending your day.

 During the day you will be exposed to free radicals and dirt.
 You might be wearing makeup and your skin will sweat, so in the evening it’s crucial for you to cleanse.
-Once you have washed your skin or used a waterless cleanser such as lotion cleanser or micellar water you will have a clean canvas upon which to apply your gel-based moisturizer.
+Once you have washed your skin or used a waterless cleanser such as lotion cleanser or how-is-cleansing-with-micellar-water-different-than-other-cleansers you will have a clean canvas upon which to apply your gel-based moisturizer.